mabiesen/python_wish_list/README.md

 Some of these I already have, some I do not.
 Strike throughs indicate partially complete, bold strike throughs fully complete.

+Conventions are to be as follow:  underscore separation for methods, capitalized camel case class, lowercased camel cased files (makes for easier directory traversing)

 1. **~~Get GPS coordinates from address~~** , IP
 2. ~~Send email, retrieve email from inboxes~~ , get IP and location of sender
 3. Interact with databases: mysql, ~~sqlite~~, mongo(with included json conversion as its always necessary), etc.